Why is my AC unit squealing?

-Solution: It is hard to say what the exact problem without seeing it in person.
+It is hard to say what the exact problem without seeing it in person.
 So many different variables and factors can go into diagnosing a problem of this magnitude.
-You should call an HVAC technician like those at BR McGinty.
+We recommend you call an HVAC technician.
 We can get your system and running within 2-3 days.

 - Make sure the thermostat is set to cool – Although it might seem obvious, checking to make sure something with your thermostat settings hasn’t changed would be the first step to ensuring there is not a problem with your air conditioner.
 Once you’ve established it’s set to cool, change the temperature five degrees lower than the indoor temperature to test that it’s working.

 - Look for a blown fuse or tripped circuit breaker – If you experienced a power surge, it may have tripped a circuit breaker or you may have blown a fuse which, in turn, affected your air conditioning.

 - Check your main electrical panel – On older homes, you might look for a “fuse box” whereas newer homes have a circuit panel.
 In a fuse box, you will need to replace your blown fuse.
 On a circuit breaker, however, you will want to flip the tripped circuit to the “off” position and then back to the “on” position to reactivate it.

 - If there are no issues with the main electrical panel, you should check the shutoff box near the AC.
 You might try to replace the fuse in order to fix your issue.